-Figure 6.21 Fit of Ricker fall fry-to-fall age-1 parr covariate model using mean flow during spring (April-May) as the covariate for the Coquitlam River during Treatment 1 and 2 years (2006-2019 brood years).
-The upper-left panel shows the best fit line for the relationship between spawners and smolts, and model fit (R2).
+Figure 6.22 Fit of Ricker fall fry-to-fall age-1 parr covariate model using the mean discharge during April-May (Mean Spring) as the covariate for the Coquitlam River during Treatment 1 and 2 years (2006-2020 brood years).
+The upper-left panel shows the best fit line for the relationship between spawners and smolts, and model fit (R).
 This model shifts the stock-recruitment curve each year based the mean April-May discharge.
 The vertical dashed lines show the offset due to the covariate.